Informed Consent for Treatment at CAPS

 Right to Revoke This Consent

 You have the right to revoke this consent in writing and terminate services at CAPS.
-In that event, CAPS staff members are willing to help you locate alternative resources, either on or off campus.
+In that event, CAPS staff are willing to help you locate alternative resources, either on- or off-campus.